 Lake Champlain is the largest lake in the U.S. after the Great Lakes.
 It is a deep glacial lake and has a multitude of beautiful islands, mostly in its northern section.
 Burlington, Vermont sits on the lake’s eastern shore.
 It is a vibrant and progressive city, and one that is very bicycle friendly, with an excellent trail system.
-On this tour we will explore some of these trails and also spend some time on the islands, where we will ride the backroads, spend a little time on the water, visit wineries and orchards, and experience scenic New England.
+On this tour we will explore some of these trails and spend the rest of our time on the islands, where we will ride the backroads, have a chance to get on the water, bike past wineries and orchards, and experience scenic New England.
 Here’s a quick preview.

 Tour Leaders: Colleen and Mark Troy

 Meet at our opening hotel in Burlington.
 An introductory meeting at 5:00pm will begin our tour with cocktails, snacks, maps and details, followed by dinner (included).

 30 miles – We ride from our hotel through the stunning scenery of Burlington.
 We use many of the local bike paths for our first day of biking.
 There are a few hills in the morning but the afternoon's riding is gentle and includes the beautiful Island Line Path.

 18 miles – We bike from our hotel on backroads past farms, then ride for miles right along the lake to the small town of Swanton where we will have lunch.
 Next we van over to North Hero Island for optional kayaking.

 20, 30, 40 miles – Today we will bike to South Hero Island and ride the quiet roads.
 You will have options for more or less mileage, depending on your mood.
 We will arrange a meeting point and van back to our North Hero inn later in the afternoon, or you can bike back if you’re up for that.